hicsail/zk-DP/README.md

 make install
 ```

-## 🏋️‍♀️ Run your python script and firealarm test module inside the container
+## 🏋️‍♀️ Run your Python script and firealarm test module inside the container

-You can run your python script in docker shell and compile by picozk in the following command.
+You can run your Python script in the docker shell and check the format of statements in the following command:

 ```
 /bin/bash ./run_IR0.sh -f differential_privacy